 It can help pay for some of your expenses, give you 24/7 support to organize treatment, it can help get you home fast if you're so sick or injured you're not capable of travelling longer (and depending on what's happened, pay for upgrades if you need extra space or care due to your injury).
 It can also help if something you take with you is stolen or your trip or if your trip is cancelled or interrupted (by some of the covered events explained in the policy).

 Have a read at some of these true claim stories to illustrate how travel insurance can (and perhaps can't help): https://www.worldnomads.com/claimstories.aspx

 If you do decide to get it and have specific questions about coverage on any of the plans we offer, then please ask: http://worldnomads.com/contactus.aspx

 And finally, all travel insurance plans are different, plus they all have limits and exclusions to cover, so it is always best to read the policy you buy really carefully (yep, all the fine print) so you know how it can (and can't) help to avoid any disappointments if you need to use it.

 Hope you have an amazing trip,

 It is very unlikely that your health insurance, credit card insurance, etc will cover everything you might need, particularly for such a long trip.
 Better safe than sorry, as they say.

-I'm about to buy my insurance for a 6 month SE Asia trip, and I'll be buying from World Nomads again! over 4 years ago
+I'm about to buy my insurance for a 6 month SE Asia trip, and I'll be buying from World Nomads again! almost 5 years ago